3rd Compass -> Group News and Articles -> Withholding Redemption and Denying Accountability

 Reminder of accountability on Yom Kippur 10/11/2024

-Yom Kippur or the Day of Atonement beings soon and what most Jews consider the most holy of the Holy Holidays will be observed under a fog of war.
+Yom Kippur or the Day of Atonement begins soon and what most Jews consider the most holy of the Holy Holidays will be observed under a fog of war.
 This fog, though, only thickened in the past year because Israel and Judaism have lived under a fog for millennia.
 It has kept them from understanding why God has brought terrible judgment to them since the times of the second temple.

 Surely, it cannot be for idolatry or worshipping other gods, they’ve said, because they’ve been loyal to our one true God after He destroyed the first temple in Jerusalem.
 God made it very plain through the prophets what brought their destruction – their guilt was from idolatry and many other sins – and so Judaism has believed they corrected their sins after the second temple was built.